cheney-yan-ifl/cdk-demo/README.md

 - Production requires explicit manual action
 - Reduces accidental production deployments

-### 4. Sequential Stage Execution
-**Why**: Infrastructure must exist before deploying services
-- Stage 1 ensures infrastructure is ready
-- Stage 2 only runs if Stage 1 succeeds
-- Prevents partial deployments
-- Clear failure points

 ## Limitations

-This is for demonstration, of course.
-In reality, all the infrastructure code will be in dedicated separate GitHub repos.
-So in that case, the pipelines will be split repo by repo.
-So it wouldn't be like now everything is mangled together.
-And also, we would like to use semantic versioning.
-So production deployment actually will have to rely on deploying particular versions rather than always on the latest.
-But this is easy to extend because we already have make files ready and make already provides quite a lot of targets.
-So it is totally flexible for us to add them as needed.
+This is for demonstration purposes.
+In reality, all infrastructure code would be in dedicated separate GitHub repos.
+In that case, the pipelines would be split repo by repo, so everything wouldn't be mangled together as it is now.
+Also, we would use semantic versioning, so production deployment would rely on deploying particular versions rather than always deploying the latest.
+This is easy to extend because we already have Makefiles ready, and Make already provides quite a lot of targets, so it's totally flexible for us to add them as needed.

 ---

 # Database Migration

-**Note this part is only for concept demonstration.
-I haven't tested it!!!**
+**Note: This part is only for concept demonstration.
+I haven't tested it!**

 ## Why Database Migrations Are NOT Automated